daemondragon/C-norme/README.md

 if a goal passe all test it respect the rule.
 That mean that this norme-checker is allowed to have some false positive (The checker detect an error when it shouldn't).

 Some [norme] rules might depend on more than one [checker] rule to work.
+Some [checker] rules might depend on another to detect all errors.

 An extract of this norme can be found [here](http://tsunanet.net/~tsuna/codingstyle/codingstyle.pdf).
 *Note that this is an old norme, and new rules might have been added*